JohnGiorgi/mathematics-for-machine-learning/docs/linear_algebra/week_5.md

 $$T^n = \begin{pmatrix} a^n & 0 & 0 \\\ 0 & b^n & 0 \\\ 0 & 0 & c^n\end{pmatrix}$$

-It's simple enough, but what if $T$ is not a diagonal matrix?
+Thats simple enough, but what if $T$ is not a diagonal matrix?
 Well, as you may have guessed, the answer comes from eigen-analysis.
-Essentially, what we're going to do is simply change to a basis where our transformation $T$ _becomes_ diagonal, which is what we call an eigen-basis.
+Essentially, what we're going to do is change to a basis where our transformation $T$ _becomes_ diagonal, which is what we call an **eigen-basis**.
 We can then easily apply our power of $n$ to the diagonalized form, and finally transform the resulting matrix back again, giving us $T^n$, but avoiding much of the work.

+!!! tip
+    If this is confusing, watch the last 4 minutes of [this](https://youtu.be/PFDu9oVAE-g?t=13m2s) video.

 As we saw in the section on changing basis, each column of our transform matrix simply represents the new location of the transformed unit vectors.
 So, to build our eigen-basis conversion matrix, we just plug in each of our eigenvectors as columns:

 $$C = \begin{pmatrix}x_1 & x_2 & x_3 \\\ \vdots & \vdots & \vdots\end{pmatrix}$$

 !!! note
-    However, don't forget that some of these maybe complex, so not easy to spot using the purely geometrical approach, but they are appear in the math just like the others.
+    The basic idea here is that the transformation $T$ just becomes a uniform scaling (represented by a diagonal matrix) in a basis composed strictly of eigenvectors of $T$.

 Applying this transform, we find ourselves in a world where multiplying by $T$ is effectively just a pure scaling, which is another way of saying that it can now be represented by a diagonal matrix.
 Crucially, this diagonal matrix, $D$, contains the corresponding eigenvalues of the matrix $T$.
 So,

 $$D = \begin{pmatrix} \lambda_1 & 0 & 0 \\\ 0 & \lambda_2 & 0 \\\ 0 & 0 & \lambda_3\end{pmatrix}$$

  We're so close now to unleashing the power of eigen.
 The final link that we need to see is the following.
 Bringing together everything we've just said, it should now be clear that applying the transformation $T$ is just the same as converting to our eigenbasis, applying the diagonalized matrix, and then converting back again.
 So

 $$T = CDC^{-1}$$

 which suggests that

 $$T^2 = CDC^{-1}CDC^{-1} = CDDC^{-1} = CD^2C^{-1}$$

-So hopefully you've spotted that in the middle of our expression on the right-hand side, you've got $C$ multiplied by C inverse.
-But multiplying a matrix and then by its inverse is just the same as doing nothing at all.
-So we can simply remove this operation.
-And then we can finish this expression by saying, well this must be $CD^2C^{-1}$.
-We can of course then generalize this to any power of $T$ we'd like.
-So finally we can say that,
+!!! note
+    $C^{-1}C = I$, so we omit it.

+We can then generalize this to any power of $T$ we'd like

 $$T^n = CD^nC^{-1}$$

 We now have a method which lets us apply a transformation matrix as many times as we'd like without paying a large computational cost.

 ![eigenbasis](../img/eigenbasis.png)